Table of Contents

 How is evidence presented during a hearing?

-Evidence may include documents, photographs, video/audio recordings, and sworn oral or written testimony provided by witnesses.
-Most evidence is submitted to the Tribunal in advance of the hearing through the Tribunal’s online Secure Repository System, which enables parties to submit, manage, and access evidence and other documents related to the case.
+Most evidence is submitted to the Tribunal before the hearing through the Secure Repository System.
+This online system allows parties to file, manage, and access evidence and other documents related to the case.

 All relevant evidence should be presented at the review hearing.